mandi7469/Fairway-Favorites/README.md

 ## Description

 Fairway Favorites is a react app that allows a user to search for their favorite disc golf disc and save it to their favorites collection.
 The application uses a real-world API to fetch for disc information and displays the name of the disc, category (ex. putter or driver) and flight information.
-The application also includes a "filter by flight" feature to search discs by speed, glide, turn and fade.
 Favorited discs are saved to local storage and can be removed from your favorites.
+The application also includes a couple features like "filter by flight" to search discs by speed, glide, turn and fade and a game to play hangman and guess the hidden disc name.

 ## Table of Contents